NEW CUSTOMER BONUS!

-8 Top Questions to Ask Window Installers
+8 Questions to Ask When Replacing Windows

 Choosing a window company is about more than finding beautiful, energy-efficient replacement windows.
 You also need to be able to trust the company that’s handling one of your biggest home investments.
 Are they knowledgeable?
 Honest?
 Reliable?
 How can you be sure?

 At Improveit, we want all of our customers to have the best education in replacement windows and the window-buying process – even if they end up buying their windows elsewhere.
-To help you find the right windows and the right window replacement company, here five important questions to ask your window installers – plus three more you might not have thought of.
+To help you find the right windows and the right window replacement company, here are five important questions to ask your window installers – plus three more you might not have thought of.

-Double Hung Replacement Windows in Dayton Ohio
+questions to ask when replacing windows Double Hung Replacement Windows in Dayton Ohio

 Seth Cammeyer & Brian Leader

-How long have you been in business?
+1. How long have you been in business?

-How long have you been in business?
+This is an obvious one, but very important.
 Steer away from window replacement contractors that don’t have an established, long-standing reputation in your area.
 Instead, look for a window company that’s been in business for a long time – preferably decades.

 2. An extensive customer review history with insights on the company’s professionalism, process, and customer service.